thormighti/Thest/README.md

 ### Step 1

-Create an Api project that can receive HTTP POST and GET requests on /filter?csvUri={<CSV_URI>}.
+Creat an Api prject that can receive HTTP POST and GET requests on /filter?csvUri={<CSV_URI>}.
 The payload response should be a json object as described in Part1

 ### Step 2

-Now this api should be able to ouput Text, Json, CSV, XML ...
+Now this api shuld be able to ouput Text, Json, CSV, XML ...
 Update the API to be able to return JSON or XML formats for the payload response.

 ## Final (this step should be the easy one)

-We are constantly trying to improve our test.
-Any constructive feedback (too long, too easy, too vague, missing parts, you wanted to show something else ...) on this test is welcome.
+We are constantly try to improve our test.
+Any constructive fedback (too long, too easy, too vague, missing parts, you wanted to show something else ...) on this test is welcome.